rootstrap/blog/content/Improve your Rails App searches with Elasticsearch - Leandro Dominguez.md

 We’ll try to answer this along with more questions about using Elasticsearch in a Ruby on Rails app.

-In this tutorial we will assume you have a basic understanding of Ruby on Rails applications and have Elasticsearch server installed and a Rails app we will integrate with.
-If this is not your case, you can [follow the official Elastic documentation]([https://www.elastic.co/guide/en/elasticsearch/reference/current/brew.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/brew.html)) and use [our awesome Ruby on Rails boilerplate]([https://github.com/rootstrap/rails_api_base](https://github.com/rootstrap/rails_api_base)).
+In this tutorial, we will assume you have a basic understanding of Ruby on Rails applications, have Elasticsearch server installed, and a Rails app we will integrate it with.
+If this is not the case, you can [follow the official Elastic documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/brew.html) and use [our awesome Ruby on Rails boilerplate](https://github.com/rootstrap/rails_api_base)).

 ## But first… What is Elasticsearch?

  [Elasticsearch]([https://www.elastic.co/elasticsearch/](https://www.elastic.co/elasticsearch/))  is described as a _"distributed, RESTful search and analytics engine capable of addressing a growing number of use cases. (...) it centrally stores your data for lightning-fast search, fine‑tuned relevancy, and powerful analytics that scale with ease”_ and in my humble opinion that’s pretty true due to its scalable and distributed architecture.

-This [open source project]([https://github.com/elastic/elasticsearch](https://github.com/elastic/elasticsearch)) was built under the full-featured text search engine [Apache Lucene]([https://lucene.apache.org/core/](https://lucene.apache.org/core/)) and there is where most of the efficient magic happens.
+This [open source project](https://github.com/elastic/elasticsearch) was built under the full-featured text search engine [Apache Lucene](https://lucene.apache.org/core/) and there is where most of the efficient magic happens.

 In a nutshell, we’ll use Elasticsearch as a secondary database (a non-relational one), taking advantage of its text pre-processing and indexing power.